devplayer0/fyp/report.md

 simulation only for the most critical sections of evaluation [@marss].

 A number of both emulators and simulators were considered for the "software" method of evaluating programs for this project.
-It wasn't immeditately clear which would best fulfill the needs of the project, as they each have benefits and drawbacks.
+It wasn't immediately clear which would best fulfil the needs of the project, as they each have benefits and drawbacks.

 ### xPack QEMU